isakro/shoredate/cran-comments.md

 ## Release summary

-Minor update with extended functionality of some functions and the addition of further documentation.
+Minor patch update removing dependency on retiring r-spatial packages

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs